-Onboard the Barque Eagle, we are very excited about the training program in 2015.
-While the complete schedule for the year has not been finalized, the first stop will be in Morehead City, North Carolina in late March with the Spring OCS class.
-Throughout the summer, Eagle will travel to the Caribbean, along the Eastern Seaboard, and to Canada with cadets and officer candidates, teaching them practical seamanship skills while indoctrinating them in the Coast Guard's afloat leadership laboratory.
+Over the next few months, we are very excited to complete dry dock availability and commence the 2017 training program.
+Throughout the summer, Eagle will train cadets and officer candidates, teaching them practical seamanship skills while indoctrinating them in the Coast Guard’s afloat leadership laboratory.

 We are looking forward to a tremendous voyage of safe and exciting sailing, hard work, and in-depth leadership training with the future officers of the Coast Guard.

 -The crew of the Coast Guard Barque Eagle